An orthogonality relation for GL(4,R)

-\begin{remark} In the case of $n=3$ this is Theorem~1.3 of \cite{GK2013}.
-The case of $n=2$ is well known, but we remark that it can be proved by the same method as for $\GL(3)$.
-The point is that the main term for the left hand side of \eqref{eq:WeylLaw} is $\big\lvert p_{T,R}^{\sharp,(n)}\big\rvert^2$ which can be easily estimated using Stirling's estimate for the Gamma function. \end{remark}
+\begin{rmrk} In the case of $n=3$ this is Theorem~1.3 of \cite{GK2013}.
+The case of $n=2$ is well known, but we remark that it can be proved by the same method as for $\GL(3)$ (see \cite{G2020}).
+The point is that the main term for the left hand side of \eqref{eq:WeylLaw} is $\big\lvert p_{T,R}^{\sharp,(n)}\big\rvert^2$ which can be easily estimated using Stirling's estimate for the Gamma function. \end{rmrk}